nebarnix/ble-io/README.md

+# Quick Summary of Fork

+Fork was created to add serial1 commands to an attached EMIC2.
+This lets us send text that will be spoken aloud to by our nodebot.
+Canned phrases are spoken by sending pin states of 0-3 to pin 120, which is not a real pin.
+Realtime text will be done (NOT IMPLEMENTED) by adding a new BLE characteristic.

 # ble-io

 Ble-io is a library for writing javascript programs that interact with Bluetooth Low-Energy (BLE) devices.
 It can also be used an [IO plugin](https://github.com/rwaldron/io-plugins) for use with the [johnny-five](https://github.com/rwaldron/johnny-five) robotics framework.